lim-zhiyu/Fotomatic/README.md

-# About
+# Fotomatic
-In this Codecademy project, I identified and fixed errors in the provided code to make the webpage appear as intended.
-CSS media queries were used to make the website responsive.
-The webpage is available at: https://lim-zhiyu.github.io/fotomatic
+## Description
+The homepage of a fictional camera equipment company.
+The webpage is available [here](https://lim-zhiyu.github.io/fotomatic).